 We have the right to change this notice at any time.
 If we change this notice, we may make the new terms effective for all PHI that we maintain.
 Any changes that we make will comply with federal, state and other laws.
 The most recent copy of this notice will be on our website.
-You can also call or write the Director of Health Information Management listed above to obtain the most recent version of this notice.
+You can also call or write the Director of Health Information Management listed at the end of this notice to obtain the most recent version of this notice.

 Privacy Contacts for Concerns or Questions

 Last updated 10/31/2016